 They are also far more compact so you save more space in your pack.
 The ridgeline of the tarp is reinforced for longevity and will remain quite taut when properly set up.

 These tarps come in SilPro or SilNylon, both of which are excellent material choices.
 The SilPro tarps are a 20D x 50D ripstop polyester that has been completely infused with silicone, making this fabric completely waterproof and weather-resistant.

 It is super strong, extremely lightweight hammock and the silicone prevents annoying fabric squeaks associated with some nylon tarps.
 Many users also find that SilPro does need tarp tensioners to keep it taut- simply set it up and forget it.

 A well-known name in the hammock camping world is Eagles Nest Outfitters, often just referred to as ENO.
 ENO produces some of the best serious hammocks on the market, and their Pro Fly rain tarp is one of their most-loved hammock coverings.

 While some hammock companies try to make the biggest, worst tarps possible, ENO knows that sometimes less is more.
-If you are hammock camping anything but extreme conditions and don’t want to spend over $100, there should be options.
-The ProFly Rain Tarp is priced extremely well for the quality and will stand up to years of use.
+If you are hammock camping in anything but extreme conditions and don’t want to spend over $100, there should be options.
+The ProFly Rain Tarp is priced extremely well for its quality and will stand up to years of use.